Nowroji Saklatvala: Honours

 Saklatwala was appointed a Companion of the Order of the Indian Empire (CIE) in the 1923 New Year Honours, knighted in the 1933 Birthday Honours and further knighted as a Knight Commander of the Order of the British Empire (KBE) in the 1937 Coronation Honours.

 Death

 He died due to heart failure while in France, aged 62.
-He was succeeded by his second cousin J.R.D.
-Tata as the chairman of the company.
+He was succeeded by his second cousin JRD Tata as the chairman of the company.
 He is buried in the Parsi section of Brookwood Cemetery in Surrey.